ca-sakshi-jain/ca-sakshi-jain.github.io/README.md

-## 🧭 The FP&A Journal of CA: Navigate Finance & Strategy with ME
+## 🧭 The Journal of a CA: Navigate Finance & Strategy with ME

 **by [Sakshi Jain, CA](https://www.linkedin.com/in/casakshijain907/)**

-This repository powers my personal blog and digital garden.
-It is a space dedicated to documenting the transition from core accounting to the strategic world of **Financial Planning & Analysis (FP&A)**.
+This site hosts my digital garden and personal blog.
+It is a dedicated space documenting my journey and insights as a **Chartered Accountant**, moving through the rigors of **Audit and Global Financial Reporting**.

 ### 🌐 [Visit the Live Site](https://ca-sakshi-jain.github.io)